brunommst/brunommst.github.io/_projects/sure-thing-alan.md

 title: Sure thing, Alan
 slug: surethingalan
 year: "2018"
-description: "'Sure thing, Alan' is an academic exercise of exploring the interaction between humans and computers.
-By analysing what sets them apart and what are the current user validation systems in place today, it demonstrates how they complete each other to reach technological progress."
+description: "‘Sure thing, Alan’ is an academic exercise on exploring the interaction between humans and computers.
+A visual essay that analyses what sets them apart and what the current user validation systems in place are, demonstrating how technological progress can only be achieved through harmony between the two."
 links: []
 covers: []
 images: